Banda-Manjunatha/landing-page/README.md

 This project features a React-based landing page component designed with TailwindCSS for styling and responsiveness.
 The component includes various sections such as a header, main content, and feature highlights with icons and images.
 It is optimized for both desktop and mobile views.

-- Checkout the live projject link - [https://uifry-landingpage.netlify.app/]
+- Checkout the live project link - [https://uifry-landingpage.netlify.app/]

 ## Features